Engines-Team/Mods-Engine-0.6.3/README.md

 otherwise, you can delete the "VIDEOS_ALLOWED" Line on Project.xml

+## Tamplate Credits
+* Ali Alafandy - Templator
+* XPumpkingGuyX - Compiler

 ## Mobile Credits:
 * Lily - Head Porter

-## Tamplate and Compiler Credits
-* AliAlafandy - Templator
-* XPumpkingGuyX - Compiler

 ### Mobile Special Thanks
 * Mihai Alexandru - Author of mobile controls and also his new storage stuff and FlxRuntimeShader is used here